Back home

 Below the threshold where a Filipino buyer needs to discuss it with a partner.
 GCash-payable.
 The full report in 30 seconds.

 The wedge is timing.
 UP NOAH made the polygon layers public years ago.
-AI made plain-English explanations cheap — what used to be a 30-minute domain-expert paragraph now costs two pesos in tokens. ₱99 is the impulse-buy threshold.
+AI made plain-English explanations cheap.
+What used to be a 30-minute domain-expert paragraph now costs two pesos in tokens. ₱99sits at the impulse-buy threshold.
 GCash unlocks the long tail of buyers who don’t carry credit cards.
 Each piece existed; nobody had assembled them.

 What we built

 One report.
 One ₱99 unlock.
-Three audiences who all need the same answer.
+Two audiences who both need the same answer.

 Type a Philippine address.
-We geocode it, run eleven spatial calculations against the hazard tables, and return a structured report — flood return periods, fault distance, landslide susceptibility, storm-surge advisory, terrain elevation and slope, nearest waterway, liquefaction screen, plus an executive summary.
-The free preview shows the top three concerns measured at the property. ₱99 unlocks the overall composite rating, the hazard map, and the executive determination.
+We geocode it, run eleven spatial calculations against the hazard tables, and return a structured report: flood return periods, fault distance, landslide susceptibility, storm-surge advisory, terrain elevation and slope, nearest waterway, and a liquefaction screen.
+The free preview shows the property’s measured site characteristics (elevation, slope, distance to the nearest fault and waterway) and what sits within 2km.
+A free account unlocks the full hazard findings; ₱99 unlocks the overall composite rating and the hazard map.

 Homebuyers